-We have selected the top 45 hotels for you as Cape Town has a wide range of hotels from entry-level to high-end and from bed breakfast to ultra-modern and everything in between to meet your budget and expectations.
+We have selected the top 45 hotels in Cape Town with a wide range of Cape Town accommodation from entry-level to high-end and from bed breakfast to ultra-modern and everything in between to meet your budget and expectations.

 Visitors can enjoy a meal at a working harbour, stay on the slopes of one of the most famous mountains in the world or dance the night away in the city centre.
 Regardless of your travel preferences, you can find a hotel to suit your needs.
 As one of the oldest cities, the town centre boasts classical buildings many of which can still be seen in the town today.